jianglibo/pagehelper-docs/value-collector.md

 >
 > `this/attribute/href` will get the attribute value.
 >
-> `&ph-abc` If starts with a `&`, it will get the attribute on the same element, Usually it's because the value is too large or too complex to mixed up with other parameters.
+> `__ref_attr__/ph-abc` it will get the attribute on the same element, Usually it's because the value is too large or too complex to mixed up with other parameters.
+>
+> `__alias__/id` create an alias for parameter, usually for the parameter which will change before submit.

 ```html
 <a